Improving Model Choice in Classification: An Approach Based on Clustering of Covariance Matrices: Algorithms

 Constrained values:

 \end{itemize}

 \item[\textbf{2.}] \textbf{Iterations:} The following steps are repeated until convergence:

-\begin{itemize} \item \textbf{\pmb{P-V step:}} Based on the current parameters $\pmb{P^m},\pmb{\gamma^m},\pmb{\beta^m},\pmb{\Lambda^m}$, we are going to optimize with respect to $\pmb P$ and the variable parameters of each parsimonious model.
+\begin{itemize}[left=-0.1cm] \item \textbf{\pmb{{u}-V step:}} Based on the current parameters $\pmb{{u}^m},\pmb{\gamma^m},\pmb{\beta^m},\pmb{\Lambda^m}$, we are going to optimize with respect to $\pmb{{u}}$ and the variable parameters of each parsimonious model.
 The variable parameters will be also optimized in the following step, thus its value will not be updated here.
-Size parameters $\pmb{\gamma}$ don't affect the selection of the best $\pmb P$, thus it is enough to find for each $i=1,\ldots,k$ the value of $P_i$ for which taking the common parameters $C_{P_i}$ we obtain a lower value in the minimization with respect the variable parameters of
+Size parameters $\pmb{\gamma}$ don't affect the selection of the best ${\pmb u}$, thus it is enough to find for each ${k}=1,\ldots,{K}$ the value of ${u}_{{k}}$ for which taking the common parameters $C_{{u_k}}$ we obtain a lower value in the minimization with respect to the variable parameters of

-$\rightarrow$ G-PROP: The parameters $\pmb \Lambda, \pmb \beta$ are common, we are only minimizing with respect to $\pmb P$.
-For each $i = 1,\ldots,k$,
+$\rightarrow$ G-PROP: The parameters $\pmb \Lambda, \pmb \beta$ are common, we are only minimizing with respect to ${\pmb u}$.
+For each ${k} = 1,\ldots,{K}$,

 $\rightarrow$ G-CPC: The parameters $\pmb \beta$ are common.
-For each $i=1,\ldots,k$,
+For each ${k}=1,\ldots,{K}$,

-\item \textbf{\pmb{V-C step:}} Based on the current parameters $\pmb{P^{m+1}},\pmb{\gamma^m},\pmb{\beta^m},\pmb{\Lambda^m}$, we are going to optimize with respect to $\pmb{\gamma},\pmb{\beta},\pmb{\Lambda}$.
+\item \textbf{\pmb{V-C step:}} Based on the current parameters $\pmb{{u}^{m+1}},\pmb{\gamma^m},\pmb{\beta^m},\pmb{\Lambda^m}$, we are going to optimize with respect to $\pmb{\gamma},\pmb{\beta},\pmb{\Lambda}$.
 This optimization requires iterations.
 Setting $s=0$, and considering the initial solutions

 the following steps are repeated until convergence: